 The student may register for NENR-000 for a maximum of three continuous semesters/terms (fall, spring, summer).
-The student is responsible for registering for the NENR-000 via VitNet for each subsequent term.
+The student is responsible for registering for the NENR-000 via VitNet for each subsequent term, prior to the end of the first week of the subsequent term.
 After the third semester of NENR-000, the students' record and technology accounts will be deactivated.
 Students wishing to return to complete a program/degree, and are eligible to do so, will need to complete the reentry process and will be subject to the catalog and requirements at the time of reentry.